Azure/AzureAD-App-Docs/articles/en-us/jobscience/sso_configure.md

 	g.
 In **Identity Provider Login URL** textbox, paste the value of **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl%, which you have copied from Azure portal.

 	h.
-In **Identity Provider Logout URL** textbox, paste the value of **Azure AD Sign Out URL** : %metadata:singleSignOutServiceUrl%
-, which you have copied from Azure portal.
+In **Identity Provider Logout URL** textbox, paste the value of **Azure AD Sign Out URL** : %metadata:singleSignOutServiceUrl%, which you have copied from Azure portal.

     i.
 Click **Save**.